Young Writers Camp

 Build writing skills and unleash your creativity in a unique environment of like-minded individuals with a passion for writing.
 Explore the beauty of poetic style and the power of your own voice on paper.
 Language is at the core of life, and our campers learn new and liberating ways to express themselves through the written word.

 Our instructors are teachers and working writers—people who understand the challenges of the writing process.
 Our teaching assistants, who live with the campers in the dormitory, are drawn from the college ranks and are often students who are majoring in writing.
 Featured presenters also add depth to our young writers’ experiences by working with them, sharing their published works, and providing a constructive audience to student endeavors.

-YWC culminates in the production of a literary magazine where new works of fiction, non-fiction and poetry are published by campers.
+YWC culminates in the production of a print or digital literary magazine, where new works of fiction, nonfiction, and poetry are published by campers.
 This impressive volume is a keepsake of the unique YWC experience.

 Kacie England joined Mercersburg Academy in 2022 as a member of the English faculty and an adviser to two of the Academy’s publications: Karux, the yearbook, and Blue Review, the literary arts journal.
 She arrived at Mercersburg from St. Maria Goretti High School, a college preparatory school where she taught English literature and creative writing courses.
 Kacie holds two bachelor’s degrees from Bloomsburg University of Pennsylvania, one in English literature and another in English secondary education, as well as a minor in American Sign Language.
 At BU, she served as lead managing editor of The Voice, the university’s award-winning weekly print newspaper, and was an active member of the institution’s literary magazine, a journal that published several of her creative works.